-Will the main sound board be needed to communicate with ancillary consoles?
-You need to consider how well the console will work with another mixer - from the same manufacturer or a different one.
-If you need more consoles for broadcast or monitors, for example, will you need to buy the same board as the front of house (FOH), or can a smaller, less expensive board work for those positions?
-As well as considering your Input/Output (I/O) needs for the future, it is important to consider the overall possible "network" expansion of your system.
-You may eventually get to a place where not everything can be done from the FOH board alone and you'll need to add more consoles.
+Will the main sound board need to communicate with ancillary consoles?
+You need to consider how well the console will interface with another mixer whether the same manufacturer or not.
+If you need additional consoles for broadcast or monitors for example, will you need to purchase the same board as the FOH, or can a smaller, less expensive board work for those positions?
+As well as considering your I/O needs for the future, it is important to consider the overall possible "Network" expansion of your system.
+You may eventually get to a place where not everything can be done or accomplished from the FOH board alone and you will need to add additional consoles.